 Get information about Zion Parks history at the Zion Canyon Visitor Center, the Kolob Canyon History Center, and the Zion Human History Museum.

 How to get to Zion:

 The most common entry point into the park is through the town of Springdale on the Southwest corner of the park.
+Springdale is the closest town to Zion.
 Visitors coming via Interstate 15 from California/Nevada or Salt Lake City will find the park is just 30 minutes away from the Interstate.
 Others coming from Arizona or Colorado may access the park through the east-gate via highway 89.

 PARK ENTRANCE FEES